 However, I set my mind on making this pizza, so I wanted to see what would happen if I try and roll out the pizza with a rolling pin and proceed.
 I simply spread some of the ravioli filling on the pizza dough and topped it with sliced shiitake mushrooms and mozzarella cheese.
 I baked this pizza at 425 degrees until the crust was golden brown and the cheese was adequately melted.

-As you can tell from the above pictures, this was one ugly pizza.
-I was honestly expecting something nasty to come out of my oven.
-Yes, it was still not the greatest looking pizza, but it was surprisingly good.
+Although I made some ugly looking pizza, it tasted really good.
 I topped the pizza with some prosciutto and arugula and gave it a light drizzle of balsamic glaze.

 The crust was dense and chewy, but I liked the sourdough funk.
 How was the “sauce”?
 Why, that was the best part!
 The ricotta cheese mixed with the smooth puree gave this pizza a creamy texture, while the butternut and sage provided a wonderful savory feel.
 I love the warmth that sage provided to any dish it joins.